jhauschild/sphinx_cfg_options/README.rst

         Whether to include the column "default" in the summary tables. cfg_options_unique = True
-        If True, the options within a config should be unique, and only one is shown.
+        If True, the options within a config should be unique, and only one is shown. cfg_options_always_include : list = []
+        List of config names which each config should include.
+        This is usefull if you have default values which are read out in any config.

 Limitations